 UAL Foundation Diploma in Art and Design (L3/4)

-The Arts Foundation course offers you a great opportunity for broad-based study in art and design.
-You will acquire creative and practical skills, and build up a strong portfolio of work supported by regular visits to galleries and an international trip.
-The Foundation is a truly exciting course that is designed to allow you to explore and establish your own creative practice.
-Through a series of intensive workshops you will be exposed to a huge variety of working methods, media and ideas to allow a strong skills base and a truly informed decision when specialising in a given field.
-You will also undertake two independent projects in which you lay the foundations for your working practice, learning how best to inform and develop outcomes within a sustained creative framework.
+You will acquire creative and practical skills and build up a strong portfolio of work through project and studio led practice, supported by industry experience, visiting artists, regular visits to galleries and an international trip.
+The Foundation is a truly exciting course that is designed to allow you to explore and establish your own specific creative practice.
+Through a series of intensive workshops, you will be exposed to a huge variety of working methods, media and ideas to allow a strong skills base and a truly informed decision when specialising in a given field.
+You will also undertake independent projects in which you lay the foundations for your working practice, learning how best to inform and develop outcomes within a sustained creative framework.

 - You should be at least 18 years old in the September of enrolment

-- 5 GCSEs at minimum grade C including English
+- 5 GCSEs at minimum grade 4 including English

 - Basic computer literacy.